vinaygoel/ars-workshop/README.md

 Running this command will set the paths but will not produce a response and will instead return to the normal command prompt.

-*NOTE: You will need to run the above command every time you run this workshop!*
+*NOTE: You will need to make sure run the above command every time you run this workshop in a new terminal!*

 ##### Download Workshop Derivatives #####